thomassuedbroecker/Predictive-Industrial-Visual-Analysis/README.md

 ## 1. Watson Visual Recognition Setup

 Create the [Watson Visual Recognition](https://www.ibm.com/watson/services/visual-recognition/) service in IBM Cloud.
 You will need the ``API Key``.

+_Note:_ This service is not related to a watson studio project at the moment.

 * Open a command line interface (CLI) on your desktop and clone this repo:
 ```